weaviate-tutorials/workshop-oss-2024/README.md

 ## 1.4 Install Go

-The Streamlit app runs a Go command to get the Weaviate memory profile.
+The demo Streamlit app runs a Go command to get the Weaviate memory profile.
 You will need to have Go installed to run this command.

 Install Go from the [Go website](https://golang.org/).